Kaysie D. Garcia

 Representative Experience

-• Successfully obtained a $3.3 million arbitration award on behalf of general contractor client against private owner, which included contract balance, extra work claims, prompt payment penalties, and 100% of client’s attorney’s fees and litigation costs while simultaneously defeating owner’s $10 million counterclaim in its entirety.
+• Successfully obtained a $3.3 million arbitration award for a general-contractor client against a private owner; the award included contract balance, extra-work claims, prompt-payment penalties, and 100% of client’s attorney’s fees and litigation costs – while simultaneously defeating the owner’s $10 million counterclaim in its entirety.

-• Secured settlement for terminated general contractor despite defect and/or delay claims in excess of $1 million by owner/developer, which included broad indemnity provisions protecting general contractor from future subcontractor claims.
+• Secured a favorable settlement for a terminated general contractor, despite owner/developer claims exceeding $1 million for alleged defects and delays, which included broad indemnity provisions protecting the general contractor from future subcontractor claims.

-• Critical member of team representing joint venture general contractor in dispute with water authority involving differing site condition claims on $450 million 11-mile pipeline project which settled favorably at mediation.
+• Served as a critical team member representing a joint-venture general contractor in a dispute with a water authority concerning differing-site-condition claims on a $450 million, 11-mile pipeline project, which settled favorably at mediation.

 Licensing